vinayrg78/OConn/README.md

 PROJECT TITLE: OConn
 Author: Vinay Gangoli
 Date: 06-30-2013

 Overview:
-This connection pool submission consists of a OConnectionPoolImpl class which implements the given ConnectionPool interface.
+This connection pool implementation consists of a OConnectionPoolImpl class which implements the given ConnectionPool interface.
 It connects to the Postgres DB.
 The pool uses a LinkedList data structure to maintain the pool.
 It schedules a time delayed future task to reclaim the connection if not utilized for the max idle time period.
 Every time the connection is utilized the timer is reset.
 This ensures that clients who use their connections can continue to hold on to them.